 Myth: English wine can't hold a candle to Champagne

 In a nutshell, the sommelier has summed up the snobbishness surrounding Champagne and English wine.
-And it’s got nothing to do with the taste: and everything to do with the name.
+It’s got nothing to do with the taste and everything to do with the name.

-“If you do a blind tasting, many wine aficionados would think that it was Champagne — because they use the same processes to make the sparkling wine, as do many regions around the world.
+“If you do a blind tasting, many wine aficionados would think that English sparkling wine was Champagne — because they use the same processes to make the sparkling wine, as do many regions around the world.
 For me, there are a couple of particularly strong wineries in the UK.
 And, for sparkling, you have Coates and Seely, in the South East.”

 Coates & Seely Blanc de Blancs 2009